kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

  * [The Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) (Martin Fowler 2012)
  * [Google Testing blog ](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html) (Google 2015)

  The testing pyramid deserves a whole discussion on its own, especially on the topic of the amount of tests needed for each category.
 For the current article I am just referencing the pyramid in order to define the two lowest test categories.
-Notice that in this article User Interface Tests (the top part of the pyramid) are *not* mentioned (mainly for brevity reasons and because UI tests come with their own specific antipatterns).
+Notice that in this article User Interface Tests (the top part of the pyramid) are *not* mentioned (mainly for brevity reasons and because UI tests come with their own specific anti-patterns).

  Therefore the two major test categories mentioned as *unit* and *integration* tests from now on are: